Website Design, Development, and Management

 What’s not free is the cost of your own time in trying to deal with all of that and run your business.

 Professionally-designed website costs vary depending on where you go for web design talent.
 We’re happy to point you to a third-party website cost estimator service.
 There’s also Chris Lema’s “How much should a website cost?” analysis.
 And, check out “Cost of Building a Website: Estimation based on Top 400 UpWork Freelancers” which is based on a market survey of real, working website freelancers.
-We show you these so that we’re being up-front and honest about the true “cost”…we prefer the term investment…of professional design.
+We show you these so that we’re being upfront and honest about the true “cost”…we prefer the term investment…of professional design.
 As you can see from their explanations, if you want a high-quality website, or a highly-customized website you will need to plan your budget accordingly.
-Fortunately, Webidextrous keeps your website production costs low.
+Just remember…

 Information we need to get started…

 The Real Work of Website Design

-- New site design or old site redesign process
+- New website design or old website redesign process

-- Photoshop design tasks once the design has been finalized
+- Photoshop website design tasks once the design has been finalized

 - Mobile-responsive coding

 - E-commerce setup

 - Third-party software and WordPress plugin setup and customization